Monday, February 5, 2018

 Au contraire.
 Recent scholarship has soundly refuted this charge, including:

-John Gee, “‘Choose the Things That Please Me’: On the Selection of the Isaiah Passages in the Book of Mormon,” in Donald W. Parry and John W. Welch, eds.
-Isaiah in the Book of Mormon (Provo, Utah: FARMS, 1998), 67–94; David Rolph Seely, “Nephi’s Use of Isaiah 2–14 in 2 Nephi 12–30,” in Isaiah in the Book of Mormon, 151–170; Grant Hardy, Understanding the Book of Mormon: A Reader’s Guide (New York, N. Y.: Oxford University Press, 2010), 58–86.
+John Gee, “‘Choose the Things That Please Me’: On the Selection of the Isaiah Passages in the Book of Mormon,” in Isaiah in the Book of Mormon, ed.
+Donald W. Parry and John W. Welch (Provo, Utah: Foundation for Ancient Research and Mormon Studies, 1998), 67–94; David Rolph Seely, “Nephi’s Use of Isaiah 2–14 in 2 Nephi 12–30,” in ibid., 151–170; Grant Hardy, Understanding the Book of Mormon: A Reader’s Guide (Oxford: Oxford University Press, 2010), 58–86.

-One may ask, related to this criticism the following better argument (my attempt to "steel-man" Paulson's argument): "why the Book of Mormon begins its quotation of the Fourth Servant Hymn, not at Isa 52:13, but Isa 53:1 in Mosiah 14:1?"
+One may ask, related to this criticism the following better argument (my attempt to "steel-man" Paulson's argument): "why the Book of Mormon begin its quotation of the Fourth Servant Hymn, not at Isa 52:13, but Isa 53:1 in Mosiah 14:1?"

 It is true that modern scholarship (and I agree with them on this point), that Isa 52:13-53:12 encompasses a literary unit, so some might find it problematic that Abinadi begins by quoting Isa 53:1 and not 52:13 in his speech to the corrupt priests of King Noah.
 Notwithstanding, there are some compelling arguments to support the way the Book of Mormon divides this pericope.